Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

+It should be noted that even if $P^+_{{\bf k}n}$ and $P^-_{{\bf k}n}$ are allowed to vary independently during minimization of the right-hand side of \eq{eq:free_s}, their difference at the variational minimum is never negative, and the equilibrium SP charge density is always positive definite.
+The proof of Theorem I is thus complete.

+We now proceed with the proof of Theorem II.
+Before doing so, let us define for the sake of clarity the term ``occupied domain'', which we use in the following to denote the spectral region where either one or both of $Q_{{\bf k}n}$ and $P_{{\bf k}n} = P^+_{{\bf k}n} - P^-_{{\bf k}n}$ are nonzero.

+The proof is conducted in three steps: (i) It is shown that the SP free energy $\Omega_{SP}$ in \eq{eq:free_s} becomes equal to the exact KS free energy $\Omega_{KS}$ in \eq{eq:freeen_exact}, whenever in the occupied domain, the basis functions spanning the high-energy subspace coincide with those spanning the low-energy one, $u^h_{{\bf k}n} = u_{{\bf k}n}$. (ii) Under this condition, we prove that the SP free energy is at a local minimum with respect to infinitesimal unitary transformations of $\{u^h_{{\bf k}n}\}$. (iii) We show that whenever in the occupied domain, there are basis functions such that $\left<u^h_{{\bf k}n}|u_{{\bf k}m}\right>\ne \delta_{nm}$, the SP free energy $\Omega_{SP}$ can be lowered by a unitary transformation of $\{u^h_{{\bf k}n}\}$.

+We start by proving (i).
+For this purpose, consider the SP free energy $\Omega_{SP}[\{u_{{\bf k}n}\}]$, where for brevity we have suppressed the dependence on the variables $\{{\bf R}\},\tau_e,\{\overline{\tau}_{\bf k}\}$.
+All arguments put forth below should hold for any reasonable choice of these variables.
+Let us now define the basis functions $w_{{\bf k}n} = u_{{\bf k}n}$ in the occupied domain.
+We need to show that the following relation holds

+where $\Omega_{KS}$ is the exact KS free energy in \eq{eq:freeen_exact}.
+This is true because $w_{{\bf k}n}$ are eigenfunctions of the KS Hamiltonian $\hat{H}_{\bf k}^{KS}$ in \eq{eq:dEdrho-k}, and therefore $\epsilon^h_{{\bf k}n} = \epsilon^l_{{\bf k}n}$ as can be concluded from Eqs.~(\ref{eq:eexact}) and (\ref{eq:eexact1}).
+Consequently, the occupations $P_{{\bf k}n}^- = Q_{{\bf k}n}$, see Eqs.~(\ref{eq:Qkn}) and~(\ref{eq:P-kn}), and thus the non-Fermi-Dirac contributions to the entropy function in \eq{eq:S^SP} cancel and the free energy function ${\Omega}_{KS}$ is recovered.
+This concludes the proof of (i).

-Now, variation of the spDFT free-energy functional ${\Omega}_{SP}$ with respect to $\phi_{{\bf k}n}$ is simplified by the fact that it is already at a variational minimum with respect to variations of the KS orbitals $\psi_{{\bf k}n}$ as well as the occupations $P^{\pm}_{{\bf k}n}$ and $Q_{{\bf k}n}$.
-Consequently, the Hellmann-Feynman theorem holds and only partial derivatives of the right-hand side of \eq{eq:free_s} with respect to $\phi_{{\bf k}n}$ contribute to the functional derivatives of ${\Omega}_{SP}$
+Next we prove (ii).
+For this purpose, we investigate the variations of ${\Omega}_{SP}$ with respect to the basis functions $u^h_{{\bf k}n}$ spanning the high-energy subspace.
+This is simplified because $\Omega_{SP}$ is already at a variational minimum with respect to the KS orbitals $u_{{\bf k}n}$ as well as the occupations $P^{\pm}_{{\bf k}n}$ and $Q_{{\bf k}n}$.
+Consequently, the Hellmann-Feynman theorem holds and only partial derivatives of the right-hand side of \eq{eq:free_s} with respect to $u^h_{{\bf k}n}$ contribute to the functional derivatives of ${\Omega}_{SP}$ leading to